 I’m flexible.

-And if no miracle occurs, that's fine too—support still helps keep this story upright, which frankly already feels like a minor miracle.
+Support still helps keep this story upright, which frankly already feels like a minor miracle.

 This Is Still an Unfinished Story

-Bankruptcy was avoided (for now).
+Bankruptcy was avoided for now.

-Homelessness was avoided (this time).
+Homelessness was avoided this time.

-That doesn't make this journey glamorous.
+That does not make this journey glamorous.

 It makes it real.